technovistalimited/shongjukti/readme.md

 ## Roadmap
 - [ ] Facilitate to employ multiple segments in the same scope to accept segmented attachments
 - [x] Make it more robust to use like a Laravel package
-- [ ] If a Laravel package is been developed, publish it to packagist.org
+- [x] If a Laravel package is been developed, publish it to packagist.org

 ## License
 The code is licensed in [GPL3](https://opensource.org/licenses/GPL-3.0).

 ## Credits
-Project initiated and lead by Mr. Mayeenul Islam Mayeen ([`@mayeenulislam`](https://twitter.com/mayeenulislam)).
-Ms. Mowshana Farhana Mow implemented the idea.
+Project initiated and lead by Mr. [Mayeenul Islam Mayeen](https://github.com/mayeenulislam).
+Ms. [Mowshana Farhana Mow](https://github.com/mowshana) implemented the idea.<br>
 Heartiest thanks to Mr. Nazmul Hasan, Tanvir Rahman, Shakhawat Hossain Mollah, and Shipon Hossain for their valuable feedback and guidance.

 ----
 <sup>[TechnoVista Limited](https://technovista.com.bd/)</sup>